Evanidus14/Aldrnari-Gamepad-Setup/README.md

 #### You're Done!
 Have Fun!

 #### Special Thanks
-Thanks for making this awesome list Sovn!
+Sovn for making this awesome list
+Warden Dakota for helping me create this guide and testing the setup thoroughly